borbware/unity-basics-course/project-management/1-git-basics.md

 * Only one team member has to follow the instructions above!
 * Others will just grab the code from GitHub with `git clone`.
+* By default, everyone's user settings are synced to the repo
+  * To prevent this, add the `/UserSettings/` folder to `.gitignore`

 ## Troubleshooting: master vs. main